-The death of Google Reader, vacation and a hard drive crash hampered my ability to properly follow all the wonderful food blogs and curate the monthly funny posts I like to list.
-So for the first time, there's no past month's entertaining links that follow.
+The death of Google Reader, vacation, and a hard drive crash hampered my ability to properly follow all the wonderful food blogs and curate the monthly funny posts I like to list.
+So for the first time, there are no past month's entertaining links that follow.
 My apologies.

 Despite my absence for vacation, the garden is Pennsylvania is holding its own.
 I've lost my parsley and dill to our resident groundhog and the tomato plants get robbed occasionally but most of the herbs are growing beautifully.